-Following the launching of Samsung Galaxy S20 earlier this year, there have been a lot of comments about the release.
-While some users are impressed by the features that came with it, some are already anticipating the next series.
-As a result, people are already talking and speculating about the features and the next Galaxy S series in line.
-As part of those carrying the rumors, Ice Universe, a noted leaker on Twitter, has suggested in one of his tweets that it’s going to be called Samsung Galaxy S21.
+The Samsung Galaxy S20 series that debuted earlier this year is a fantastic phone.
+While some users are impressed by its features, some are already anticipating the next series.
+As a result, people are already talking and speculating about the next Galaxy S series flagship.
+According to Twitter tipster Ice Universe, it’s going to be called Samsung Galaxy S21.